Manchester Literary and Philosophical Society: Memoirs

 The society's Memoirs and Proceedings (first published in 1783) was, at the time of its launch, the only regular scientific journal in the United Kingdom except for the Philosophical Transactions of the Royal Society.

 The Manchester Memoirs has been published continuously since the first edition.

 It contains the transactions of the society (most notably the text of many recent lectures) and is distributed to members and to similar institutions and libraries throughout the world by subscription.
 Copies are also available for purchase by non-members.

 Dalton Medal

 Named in honour of the Society's longest-serving President, the scientist John Dalton, the Dalton Medal is a distinction rarely bestowed and is the Society’s highest award.
 It is given to those who have made a distinguished contribution to science.

-Since 1898 the medal has been awarded on only fifteen occasions: all recipients have been Fellows of the Royal Society and many have been Nobel Laureates.
+Since 1898 the medal has been awarded on only sixteen occasions and most recently in 2023: all the recipients have been Fellows of the Royal Society and many have been Nobel Laureates.

-Several medallists have had Manchester and University of Manchester/Owens College connections with the Departments of Physics and Astronomy, Chemistry and Engineering.
+Several of the Dalton Medallists have had connections to Manchester and many have had close associations with the University of Manchester or its predecessor Owens College, Manchester.
+In many cases, recipients have been connected with the university Departments of Physics and Astronomy, Chemistry and Engineering.

-So far, only one woman has been a recipient of this medal.
+So far, only one woman has been a recipient of this medal, the Biochemist and Nobel Laureate Dorothy Hodgkin.